CyberHeroRS/writeups/TFC/lumapci/README.md

 ![File structure](./images/file_structure.png)

-From the provided docker file and entrypoint script, we can see that our docker runs the linux kernel and file system compiled by `qemu_builder` profile in `Challenge.dockerfile` with precompiled qemu binary.
+From the provided docker file and entrypoint script, we can see that our docker runs the Linux kernel and file system compiled by `qemu_builder` profile in `Challenge.dockerfile` with precompiled qemu binary.
 The flag is stored in docker's file system.
 This would mean this challenge requires us to do QEMU escape.

 ![Dockerfile](./images/docker.png)
 ![entrypoint.sh](./images/entrypoint.png)